anic17/Batch-Antivirus/README.md

 ## What I need to do if I want to use the database?

-You can distribute and sell programs along with database, but please credit us as it's not easy to make a such database searching a big part of the hashes manually.
+You can distribute programs along with database, but please credit us as it's not easy to make a such database searching a big part of the hashes manually.